yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/metadata/imetadataemit-setparamprops-method.md

 #### <a name="parameters"></a>Parametreler
  `pd`
- [in] Hedef parametresi için belirteci.
+ [in] Hedef parametresi için belirteç.

  `szName`
- [in] Unicode parametresinin adı.
+ [in] Unicode parametrenin adı.

  `dwParamFlags`
- [in] Parametresi için bayrak.
+ [in] Parametresi için bayrakları.

  `dwCPlusTypeFlag`
  [in] ELEMENT_TYPE_ * sabit değer.